SarahDutschke/bergfex_snowalert_part_II/README.md

 Project description
 -------------------
 Planning hikes in winter time can be complicated in Switzerland.
 Sometimes hiking in the snow is an exciting adventure, but it can also be an unexpected surprise.
-In part I of our project, we webscraped information of the different mountain activities and added information on current snow levels based on geospatial weather data.
+In part I of our project, we web-scraped information of the different mountain activities and added information on current snow levels based on geospatial weather data.
-In this project, we focus on the visualization of such data with Tableau, making the selection of the right activity more userfriendly.
+In this project, we focus on the visualisation of such data with Tableau, making the selection of the right activity more user-friendly.

 Project Milestones
 -------------------